-3.09.01.03 Maximum Number of Insured Loans per Member (March 1, 2017)
+3.09.01.03 Maximum Number of Insured Loans per Member (January 4, 2018)

-- Maximum of three loans per member. - Primary residence: 1 loan maximum. - Second home: 1 second home and 1 investment property; or - Investment property: 2 loans maximum (with no second home). - Arch MI will be responsible for determining the number of loans already insured for a member and will notify the credit union when the number is exceeded.
+- Arch MI and its affiliates may collectively insure up to a maximum of three loans per member as follows: - Primary residence: 1 loan maximum. - Second home: Maximum of 1 second home and 1 investment property or 2 second homes (with no investment properties).
+When two second homes are insured, they must not be in the same general location. - Investment property: 2 loans maximum.
+When 2 investment properties are insured, then no second homes are allowed. - Arch MI will be responsible for determining the number of loans already insured for a member and will notify the credit union when the number is exceeded.